 - IE will now display Reset Internet Explorer Settings box, where you should put a checkmark next to Delete personal settings option and click Reset at the bottom

-Verify whether Ransomware 2.0; Trojan.Win32.SendIP.15 redirect virus has been completely removed
+Verify whether Ransomware 2.0; Trojan.Win32.SendIP.15 hijacker has been completely removed